2 Corinthians 11

 4For if he that cometh preacheth another Jesus, whom we have not preached, or if ye receive another spirit, which ye have not received, or another gospel, which ye have not accepted, ye might well bear with him.

-Not a different person, but a different version[res:bibleodyssey-false-apostles].
-A Jesus who is less demanding, more accommodating, more interested in your happiness than your holiness.
-A Jesus who affirms your choices rather than calling you to change.
+The same name, but a different version.
+A Jesus who is less demanding, more accommodating, more invested in your comfort than your holiness - one who blesses your choices instead of calling you to change.
 This Jesus is invented.
 He does not exist.
-But he sounds better to ears that do not want to repent.
+But he sounds better to ears that would rather not repent.

-Along with another Jesus comes another spirit - not the Holy Spirit of conviction and transformation, but something that soothes, affirms, makes you feel good about yourself.
+Along with another Jesus comes another spirit - something that soothes, affirms, makes you feel good about yourself, far from the Holy Spirit of conviction and transformation.
 The Holy Spirit is gentle, yes.
 But He is also relentless.
 He will not let you rest in your sin.

-Another gospel - a message of self-improvement rather than self-denial, of spiritual technique rather than surrender, of progress through effort rather than grace.
+Another gospel - a message of self-improvement, spiritual technique, and progress through effort, stripped of the self-denial, surrender, and grace that give the real gospel its power.
 The false teachers mix just enough truth with the lie that it sounds plausible.
 A little truth makes a big lie believable.

 2 Corinthians 11:5I Am Behind No Apostle